 - lamps we had already

-I had planned to have lunch with my son after and maybe head to the bookstore but when it was time to move the car to a new spot when the 2-hour parking window had expired we both came to the conclusion that it was easier to just say a quick goodbye.
+I had planned to have lunch with my son after moving him into Whitehall and maybe head to the bookstore but when it was time to move the car to a new spot when the 2-hour parking window had expired we both came to the conclusion that it was easier just to say a quick goodbye.

 My son and I were both nauseous from being so sad and not hungry.
 I know from experience when I leave Germany and my family behind that a quick goodbye is much better than a lingering dragged-out one.
 So that is what we did and I got a text from my son a bit later saying that he felt much better now that the goodbye was out of the way.

-It took me only 1 hour and 25 minutes to get to his dorm in the morning which is definitely not too far away and we can visit him when we want once he is all settled.
+It took me only 1 hour and 25 minutes to get to the campus in the morning which is definitely not too far away and we can visit him when we want once he is all settled.
 I can’t wait of course!

 That’s it for today.